dnielbowen/gantt-generator/README.md

-# Component 4 Gantt Renderer
+# MS Teams Tasks Gantt Renderer

 This repository turns the MS Teams task plan into an interactive Plotly Gantt chart.
 It accepts either the Microsoft Planner CSV export or the equivalent XLSX workbook (the `Tasks` worksheet) and produces a standalone HTML timeline.